YunoHost-Apps/mailman3_ynh/doc/DESCRIPTION.md

-* Any known limitations, constrains or stuff not working, such as (but not limited to):
-    * requiring a full dedicated domain

 * Other infos that people should be aware of, such as:
-    * No LDAP support yet (apparently under development)
   * Users can also just sign up themselves to manage details
   * Users can use mailing lists without signing up?

 Classical admin is available on the page: https://myyunohost.org/